spaceycatto/spaceycatto/README.md

 - 👋 Hi, I’m @spaceycatto
-- 👀 I’m interested in
+- 👀 I’m interested in boys
 - 🌱 I’m currently learning Engineering with specialisation in Software Testing
 - 💞️ I’m looking to collaborate on testing related projects
 - 📫 How to reach me